Sauk County, Wisconsin: History

 Sauk County was a New England settlement.
 The original founders of Sauk County consisted entirely of settlers from New England as well as some from upstate New York who had parents who moved to that region from New England shortly after the American Revolution.
 These people were "Yankee" settlers, that is to say they were descended from the English Puritans who settled New England in the 1600s.
 While most of them came to Wisconsin directly from New England, there were many who came from upstate New York.
-These were people whose parents had moved from New England to upstate New York in the immediate aftermath of the American Revolution.
 They were part of a wave of New England farmers who headed west into what was then the wilds of the Northwest Territory during the early 1800s.
 In the case of Wisconsin this migration primarily occurred in the 1830s.
 Due to the prevalence of New Englanders and New England transplants from upstate New York, Wisconsin was very culturally continuous with early New England culture for much of its early history.

 The Yankee migration to Wisconsin in the 1830s was a result of several factors, one of which was the overpopulation of New England.
 The old stock Yankee population had large families, often bearing up to ten children in one household.
 Most people were expected to have their own piece of land to farm, and due to the massive and nonstop population boom, land in New England became scarce as every son claimed his own farmstead.
 As a result, there was not enough land for every family to have a self-sustaining farm, and Yankee settlers began leaving New England for the Midwestern United States.

 They were aided in this effort by the construction and completion of the Erie Canal which made traveling to the region much easier, causing an additional surge in migrants coming from New England.
 Added to this was the end of the Black Hawk War, which made the region much safer to travel through and settle in for white settlers.